dev-protocol/polymarket-trading-bot-momentum/README.md

 Integration tests require network access and hit the real Polymarket endpoints.
 Skip them when running offline or inject a mocked `fetch`.

----

-## Documentation & Support

-Full documentation is available at **[polymarket-data.com](https://polymarket-data.com)**.
-It includes quickstarts, architecture notes, Data/Gamma endpoint guides, testing workflows, and FAQ.

-For questions or contributions:

-- Open an issue or feature request in this repository.
-- Share reproducible payloads and stack traces when reporting bugs.
-- Review the docs’ contribution guidelines before submitting PRs.

-Happy building!